elpheria/node-handbook/Code Style Guide.md

 ## Naming conventions

 Function names are named in a camelcase manner.
 First letter is lowercase, ie. `getAllModules`.
-Class names are also camelcased, but the first letter is uppercase, ie. `AutomobileParts`.
+Class names are Pascal case, ie. `AutomobileParts`.
 Variables are snakecased, with all letters in lowercase, ie. `json_message`.

 Reason we chose snakecase style for variable naming is purely aesthetics.
 The code is prettier and much easier to read.
 It takes you more time to read a camelcased variables.
 And you have plenty of those, which does not apply to classes and functions.